 The village is situated in a wide valley rich in fertile soils.
 The houses are situated around a large circular green area called The Goosegreen.
 There is a church, a primary school and a communal building in the village.

-Timahoe (Irish: Tigh Mochua: ‘House of Mochua’) The village takes its name from the founding of a monastery here in the 7th century by Saint Mochua, who died in 657.
+The village takes its name from the founding of a monastery here in the 7th century by Saint Mochua.
+Who died in 657.
 In 1142 the monastery was burnt down and rebuilt by the O’Mores family.

 The unique carved door makes it the most elegant round tower in Ireland.
 Nobody knows why the Timahoe monks carved such a beautiful door.

-Near the tower there is a contemporary sculpture by the artist from Laois – Michael Burke.
+Near the Timahoe Round Tower there is a contemporary sculpture by the artist from Laois – Michael Burke.
 A sculpture entitled Mochua’s Desk depicts Saint Mochua and his three animals in the famous story of the Saint.
-The rooster that woke him up, the mouse that bit his ear when he fell asleep while praying, and the fly that landed on Mochua’s head while reading his prayers.
+The rooster that woke him up.
+The mouse that bit his ear when he fell asleep while praying.
+And the fly that landed on Mochua’s head while reading his prayers.

-In the old days, the round tower of Timahoe was a beacon for travelers looking for a monastery.
+In the old days, Timahoe Round Tower was a beacon for travelers looking for a monastery.
 Currently, it is the biggest attraction of this quiet village.

 Location of Timahoe Round Tower: